-&lt;sup>1 AUA is the market value of client assets administered by Canaccord, for which Canaccord earns commissions or fees.
+&lt;sup>1 AUA is the market value of client assets administered by Canaccord Genuity Group, for which the Company earns commissions or fees.
 This measure includes funds in client accounts, as well as the aggregate market value of long and short security positions.
-Canaccord's method of calculating AUA may differ from approaches used by other companies and therefore may not be comparable.
+Canaccord Genuity Group's method of calculating AUA may differ from approaches used by other companies and therefore may not be comparable.
 Management uses this measure to assess operational performance of the Canaccord Genuity Wealth Management business segment.